No items found.

 Instructions:

-2. Strain – Drape a triple-folded cheesecloth or clean thin cotton cloth over a large bowl.
-Pour the blended mixture through and squeeze out as much liquid as possible.
+Pour through a triple-folded cheesecloth or clean thin cotton cloth over a large bowl.
+Squeeze out as much liquid as possible.
 For clearer milk, strain a second time.

 Common Mistakes: